Bobby Fuller: Early life

-Born in Baytown, Texas, Fuller was born in the middle of three boys, having a maternal older half-brother, Jack, and a younger brother, Randy.
+Fuller was born in Baytown, Texas, to Lawson Sheppard Fuller and Eva Lorraine Barrett Fuller, the middle of three boys, having a maternal older half-brother, Jack, and a younger brother, Randy.
 Fuller moved as a small child to Salt Lake City, Utah, where he remained until 1956, when he and his family moved to El Paso, Texas.
 His father got a job at El Paso Natural Gas at that time.
 It was the same year that Elvis Presley became popular, and Bobby Fuller became mesmerized by the new rock and roll star.
 Fuller soon adopted the style of fellow Texan Buddy Holly, fronting a four-man combo and often using original material.